 Communities and organizations can get involved by:

-- Completing an online self-asssessment — The online self-assessment tool at Iowa Healthiest State is available for worksites, schools and communities to review where they are today and how they can connect with existing resources geared toward making the healthy choice.
+- Completing an online self-asssessment — The online self-assessment tool at Iowa Healthiest State External Site is available for worksites, schools and communities to review where they are today and how they can connect with existing resources geared toward making the healthy choice.

 - Receiving help from experts in picking a priority and implementing a plan or determining to undergo a complete community transformation — Interested communities in Iowa can complete a Statement of Interest (SOI) in early 2017.
 After the SOI has been received, a Healthy Hometown representative will contact you to discuss your SOI and ask additional questions to gauge your community readiness.
 SOIs will be taken on a first-come, first-served basis and work will commence based on community readiness.
 Please note the self-assessment is not required to complete the SOI.